 Use Static Entities when you need a predefined, or constant, set of values.
-For example, in a hotel app we will probably need some reservation statuses: "booked", "checked in", "checked out", and "canceled".
-We also need the default descriptions for the statuses (e.g. "The guests have just left." for "checked out").
+For example, in a hotel app, you probably need some reservation statuses: "booked", "checked in", "checked out", and "canceled".
+You also need the default descriptions for the statuses (for example, "The guests have just left." for "checked out").

 Your Static Entity Status may look like this:

-All statuses are created in the Records folder of your Static entity contains all statuses you have created.
-If you select "CheckedOut", the Properties Editor will show the details:
+The Records folder of your Static entity contains all statuses you have created.
+If you select "CheckedOut", the Properties Editor shows the folowing details:

 The Identifier for the checked out status is

 CheckedOut and the Label is

 "Checked-Out".
-The field TextDescription is our custom field and has the string value
+The field TextDescription is the custom field and has the string value